 - 12. The purpose of the introduction is to provide a brief overview of the main facts about the condition (usually no more than two pages).
 Some more detail may be required if it impacts on relevant decisions.
-For example, the definition may not be clear cut, or there may be factors that might be relevant to only some forms of the condition (for example certain histological subtype of a cancer). - 13.
-Resources which are useful for giving good background information include Harrison's Principles of Internal Medicine, Scientific American Medicine and the Oxford Textbook of Psychiatry.
-There are various textbooks relevant to particular specialty areas in the RMA library.
+For example, the definition may not be clear cut, or there may be factors that might be relevant to only some forms of the condition (for example, a certain histological subtype of a cancer). - 13.
+Resources which are useful for giving good background information include Harrison's Principles of Internal Medicine, UpToDate and the Oxford Textbook of Psychiatry.
+There are various textbooks relevant to particular specialty areas in the RMA library (available in hard copy and digitally in HPE Content Manager Container 1306038).
 A Google search is often useful.
 For definitions, useful references include Dorland's Medical Dictionary, DSM-5 and the ICD codes.